ossf/wg-securing-software-repos/docs/trusted-publishers-for-all-package-repositories.md

 Once this is complete, the package repository can authorize publications by delegating to a repository-managed token.

-This document recommends exchanging the OIDC token for a separate repository-managed token, but this step is not required and the OIDC token may be used directly for authenticating the publish request.
+This document recommends exchanging the OIDC ID token for a separate repository-managed token, but this step is not required and the OIDC ID token may be used directly for authenticating the publish request.
 See the “Resulting Design Decisions” section for further reasoning behind this recommendation.

 ![Diagram of Trusted Publishers flow](./imgs/trusted-publishers-flow.png)

-Every unique IdP that a package repository wishes to support will require its own implementation as the claims on each OIDC token vary depending on the provider (beyond the standard issuer, expiration, and audience claims of JWT tokens).
+Every unique IdP that a package repository wishes to support will require its own implementation as the claims on each OIDC ID token vary depending on the provider (beyond the standard issuer, expiration, and audience claims of JWT tokens).
 The sets of claims chosen to check must constitute sufficiently trusted metadata to be checked against the trust policy on packages.
 Trusted Publisher implementations must not rely exclusively on a generic set of claims (i.e. only `sub` + `iss` + `aud`) as these do not constitute a sufficiently trusted set for many IdPs.

 ## Resulting Design Decisions